julienfastre/docker-sogo/README.md

 ## migrating from 2.3 to 3.1|3.2 using docker-compose

 The assets (css, js, ...) are contained in a volume.
 Those assets are completely different from version 2.3 to version 3.1 and 3.2.
-If you used `docker-compose` and migrated from 2.3 to 3.2, you have to remove the volume containing those assets, to let a clean place for the asset for the new version.
+If you used `docker-compose` and migrated from 2.3 to 3.2, you have to either :

+- remove the volume containing those assets, to let a clean place for the asset for the new version.
+- or use an anonymous volume, which will be re-created on each restart

+## Bug report

+Please reports bug on https://github.com/julienfastre/docker-sogo/issues